Sometimes your room is just too small for placing a regular mattress, and there’s really nothing you can do about it.

 The final variant on my list of mattress alternatives might seem a bit weird to many of you, but I bet camping devotees will love it.

-All you need to do to arrange a decent sleeping spot here is a thick mattress topper of preferred size and a sleeping bag.
+All you need to do to arrange a decent sleeping spot here is a mattress topper of preferred size (see the best options for side sleepers here) and a sleeping bag.

 Just place the topper on the floor and throw a sleeping bag on it, and you’re all set.